contao/docs/docs/dev/framework/templates/creating-templates.md

 {{% /notice %}}

 #### Images
-{{< version-tag "5.0" >}} You can use the `figure` function to build a `Figure` instance on the fly.
+{{< version-tag "5.0" >}} The `figure` and `picture` components are suited to render any built `Figure` object.
+In case you cannot or don't want to create a `Figure` in the controller, you can alternatively use the `figure` function to build a `Figure` instance on the fly.
 Internally, this uses the `FigureBuilder` from the Contao [image studio](../../image-processing/image-studio#twig).
-In case you also want to create a picture configuration on the fly, you can use the respective `picture_configuration` function.
+In case you also want to create a picture/resize configuration on the fly, you can use the respective `picture_configuration` function.

 ```twig
 {# It's enough to specifiy the resource and size… #}